clutterstack/blender-rig-mirror/_posts/2016-02-02-background.md

 it's ready to go.
 Commands that can be entered into the console can just as easily be run from the .py file.
 Because I was still feeling my way around, I played around with commands, in a combination of one-liners in the console and cumulative actions in the script file.
 It's quite satisfying watching even the simplest changes happening to an object in the 3D view as a result of a typed command.

-Soon the script began doing some of the things I want my add-on to do.
+Soon, the script began doing some of the things I want my add-on to do.
+At the time of writing, it doesn't do everything, and it's not in add-on format yet.

-This work-in-progress is called [blender-rig-mirror](https://github.com/clutterstack/blender-rig-mirror).
-Check the README for its current state; as of this writing it's not a polished product.

 ### Licensing